MC1137601 - Additional document processing rule actions for Microsoft SharePoint libraries

 When this will happen

-Rollout will begin in late August 2025 and is expected to complete by early September 2025.
+Rollout will begin in late August 2025 and is expected to complete by mid-September 2025 (previously early September).

 How this affects your organization